zenml-io/modal-deployment/README.md

 # Modal-ZenML Model Deployment

-A framework for training machine learning models with ZenML and deploying them to Modal's serverless platform.
+A framework for training machine learning models with ZenML and deploying them to [Modal](https://modal.com).

 ## Overview

 This project demonstrates an end-to-end ML workflow:

 1. Training ML models (scikit-learn and PyTorch)
-2. Registering them with ZenML's model registry
+2. Registering them with ZenML's Model Control Plane
 3. Deploying them to Modal for scalable, serverless inference

 ## Prerequisites